 Open your project in Framer X and select File → Show Project Folder.

 You can now import any json document like you would any other module:

 As a bonus, VSCode will automatically pick up the contents of your json file and add it to type checking and autocomplete so you can avoid simple mistakes.

-For git integration, you will need a folder backed project.
-You can then simply add them to git, like you would with any other file.
+For Git integration, you'll need a folder-backed project.
+You can then simply add them to Git.
 When you open a project, Framer verifies if you have the right

 .gitignore rules in place and warns you if you don't.